Things To Do In Ramanagara: Plan Your Ultimate Trip

 Photo: Badalpradhan / Wikimedia Commons

-Mekedatu and Sangama are stunning natural destinations located near Ramanagara, Karnataka, approximately 90 km from Bengaluru.
-Sangama is the confluence of the Cauvery and Arkavathi rivers, offering picturesque views and a serene environment, making it a popular spot for picnics and photography.
+Mekedatu is a stunning natural destinations located near Ramanagara, Karnataka, approximately 90 km from Bengaluru.
+You will first discover Sangama, the confluence of the Cauvery and Arkavathi rivers, offering picturesque views and a serene environment, making it a popular spot for picnics and photography.
 Just a short distance upstream lies Mekedatu, known for its dramatic gorges and roaring waters.
 The name means “goat crossing” in Kannada, as local goats would once traverse this point.
 Visitors can enjoy trekking, scenic boat rides, and the rich biodiversity of the region, making it a perfect getaway for nature enthusiasts and adventure seekers.

 Location: Ramanagara district, Karnataka

-Entry Fee: Free for Sanagama, but ₹10 for Mekedatu
+Entry Fee: Free for Sangama and ₹10 for Mekedatu

 A market shop crowded with antique goods, just like the shops of the Ramanagara Town Market.